meroxa/turbine-core/lib/ruby/turbine_rb/README.md

 ## Getting Started
+> PLEASE NOTE: This Meroxa CLI `init` command is not yet implemented for ruby apps, coming soon!

 To get started, you'll need to [download the Meroxa CLI](https://github.com/meroxa/cli#installation-guide).
 Once downloaded and installed, you'll need to back to your terminal and initialize a new project:

 ```bash